Denny-Hsu/Prj._Wettbewerb_kuenstliche_Intelligenz_in_der_Medizin/README.md

 ## Steps
 1. Use hrv_time to extract features from ecg-signals.
 2. Since the quantity of label **N** and **A** is imbalanced in training dataset, resample it.
-3. Build the model from gradient boosting classifier.
+3. Build the model from Gradient Boosting Classifier.
+4. Build the model from AdaBoost Classifier.
-4. Build the model from CNN.
+5. Build the model from CNN.
-5. Compare with these two models.
+6. Compare with these two models.
-6. Last but not least, choose the one, which has a better F1-Score.
+7. Last but not least, choose the one, which has a better F1-Score.

 ## Wichtig für die Abgabe!